 - 1. Introduction to the understanding of International Relations - 2.
-Theories and Approaches: - a) The Classical (Traditional) Approaches- Utopian Liberalism (Idealism) and Realism - b) The Scientific Revolution- Behavioral approach, Systems Approach, - c) Decision Making Theory, Game Theory & Communication Theory - d) Post Scientific Revolution: Neo Liberalism and Neo Realism
+Theories and Approaches: - a) The Classical (Traditional) Approaches- Utopian Liberalism (Idealism) and Realism - b) Decision Making Theory, Game Theory & Communication Theory - c) Post Scientific Revolution: Neo Liberalism and Neo Realism

 - 3. The role of ideology in international relations with special reference to Its role in Foreign Policy: Images & Beliefs. - 4.
 Foundations and Limitations of National Power. - 5.
-Concept of National Interest and its role in the formulation of foreign policy - 6.
-Impact of Nuclear Developments on International Relations
+Concept of National Interest and its role in the formulation of foreign policy